New Programs Available. Book Now.

 My mission is to connect with listeners, to bring enlightenment through story, to forge understanding and empathy, and-- sometimes-- to offer a sheer diversion and good belly laugh for life's trials.
 I believe that we are our stories and that stories are our saving grace.

-Recently committed to telling it like it is and was - with true stories about growing up in NJ as a Polish, white girl and about being a grown-up - she offers vantages of the multi-faceted historical and familial contexts that surrounded and shaped them.
-They strike a nerve.
+Recently committed to telling it like it is and was - with true stories about growing up a Polish, white girl in NJ, about being a grown-up woman of the "me, too" camp, countless times over, and with revisiting folk, fairy, and literary works - she offers vantages of the multi-faceted historical and familial contexts that surround and shape them-- and strikes a nerve.

-McCormack will be among the featured artists in the 2019 National Storytelling Network Summit Performers Showcase, as well as host of an opening night story swap, and is the annual facilitator of the traditional NJ Festival Story Slam.
+McCormack will be among the featured artists in the 2019 National Storytelling Network Summit Performers Showcase, and is the annual facilitator of the traditional NJ Festival Story Slam.

 Among her affiliations are: NJ state liaison for the National Storytelling Network, co-chair of the NJ Jersey Storytelling Festival, and president of Patchwork: A Storytelling Guild, as well as member of the board of the Lehigh Valley Storytelling Guild, and member of other various and related organizations.